-Fact Check: Gillibrand Attacks Biden On 1981 'Deterioration Of Family' Op-Ed
+Fact Check: Gillibrand Attacks Biden On 1981 'Deterioration Of The Family' Op-Ed

 Biden hit back: "That was a long time ago, and here's what it was about.
 It would have given people making today $100,000 a year a tax break for child care.
 I did not want that."

-The quote does originates with a position Biden took on the Child Tax Credit in the 1980s and an op-ed he wrote back then — but there's a more complicated story than Gillibrand conveyed.
+The quote originates with a position Biden took on the child care tax credit in the 1980s and an op-ed he wrote back then — but there's a more complicated story than Gillibrand conveyed.

-The "deterioration of the family" quote comes from an op-ed wrote in August 1981 for Salisbury, Md.'s The Daily Times, according to Gillibrand's campaign.
+The "deterioration of the family" quote comes from an op-ed Biden wrote in August 1981 for Salisbury, Md.'s The Daily Times, according to Gillibrand's campaign.
 Her team tweeted it:

 .@JoeBiden op-ed in 1981: Expanding the childcare tax credit and allowing more women to work would subsidize "the deterioration of the family."— Meredith Kelly (@meredithk27) August 1, 2019